 6. Creating a sequence that builds on previously mastered skills

-Our Lesson List, which is available in the Premium Parent subscription, is the basis for the complete sequential Emotional ABCs curriculum and demonstrates our pedagogical approach.
+Our Lesson List, which is available in all Parent subscriptions, is the basis for the complete sequential Emotional ABCs curriculum and demonstrates our pedagogical approach.
 Each Unit contains videos with supporting activities.
 Rewards are found on My Board.

 Emotional ABCs is designed to be fun, useful, and educational for children ages 4 and up but because each child learns differently, this will depend on your child.
 Developmentally, it is appropriate for very young children to act impulsively, but around the age of 4 years old, many children can start to better control some of their reactions.
 Refer to News to learn more about developmental timelines for emotional skills.

 We have added audio to most aspects of our program so a non-reader or an emergent reader can easily follow our instructions.
 However, some activities require elementary word recognition.

 Emotional ABCs should never be used to diagnose or treat a mental health problem or as a substitute for consulting a medical or mental health professional.
 Mental health diagnoses and treatment should be provided only by a